Long-Term Funding, Update #2

 As the Practical.li project templates

-were being developed, John found a bug in the template
+were being developed, John found a bug in the template project which I fixed

 and in turn I reviewed drafts of his

-article about creating project templates using deps.new
+article about creating project templates using deps.new,

-both of which are now linked from the deps-new
+both of which are now linked from the deps-new README and documentation.

 honeysql